fourminute/Fluffy/README.md

 Open IDLE > Open Fluffy.pyw then select Run > Run Module.

 ### Arch/Manjaro/Antergos
+<b>Warning: This repo may be outdated, check repo version before installing.
+It is always recommended to use the latest version of Fluffy.</b>

 Install the AUR package <a href="https://aur.archlinux.org/packages/fluffy-switch/">fluffy-switch</a> maintained by <a href="https://github.com/YoyPa">YoyPa</a>.